Derek Wax: Television

 His TV career began in 1995 when he moved to BBC Drama Series and Serials as a script editor.
 He script edited the two-part Minette Walters serial The Ice House and the Stella Tillyard BBC/WGBH mini-series Aristocrats.

 His debut as a TV producer came on the BBC series Waiting for the Whistle, which aired on BBC Choice.
-For the series he directed the TV film The King and Us, which was written by Peter Bowker and starred Christopher Eccleston.
-The film covered the story of Denis Law's goal that relegated Manchester United from the First Division in 1974.
+For the series he directed the TV film The King and Us, which was written by Peter Bowker and starred Christopher Eccleston, Siobhan Finneran and Eddie Large.The film covered the story of Denis Law's goal that relegated Manchester United from the First Division in 1974.

 Shortly after working on The King and Us, Wax left the BBC to join Granada television as a producer, while also working with Red Production Company in Manchester.
 In 2001, he worked on a collaborative project for Red Productions and BBC Serials, which aired on BBC2.
 The single film, Flesh and Blood, was written by Peter Bowker, directed by Julian Farino and starred Christopher Eccleston.
 It received a number of awards including a BAFTA nomination for Best Single Drama.
 Within the 12 months of its release, it won the Prix Europa for European Fiction Film of the year.
 Domestically, it also received Royal Television Society awards, with Best Writer and Best Actor awards going to Peter Bowker and Christopher Eccleston respectively.

 In 2002, Wax produced Sally Wainwright's three-part mini-series Sparkhouse for Red Productions and BBC One.
 While at Granada, he worked as a script executive on Hornblower and also Poirot.
 The third season of Hornblower also received an Emmy nomination.

 Wax developed and produced for Granada the 2004 Channel 4 and CBC mini-series, Sex Traffic.
 The two-part thriller, written by Abi Morgan, directed by David Yates and starring Anamaria Marinca and John Simm, told the story of two girls trafficked from Romania to Britain and explored both the social and political aspects of trafficking.
-The show won the 2005 BAFTA award for Best Drama Serial.
-It swept the board at the 2005 British BAFTA TV awards, winning eight of the 15 production awards on offer, including the BAFTA for Best Drama Serial.
+The show won the 2005 BAFTA award for Best Drama Serial, and won eight of the 15 BAFTA production awards on offer.
 It also won four RTS Awards.